jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw1part3.md

 system.
 Then you can copy your plaintext tarball for the assignment out of /tmp/ and decompress/untar it wherever you plan to do your homework (the entire assignment can be done on general.asu.edu).
-Some students had problems for homework 1.2 using /tmp, just remove that part and it'll put it in your current directory instead.
+Some students had problems for homework 1.2 using /tmp on general.asu.edu, just remove that part and it'll put it in your current directory instead.

 Do not share your tarball, MD5 token, tarball name, or anything that identifies you or your assignment in this way with others.